ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 Creating a room is done between a client and its local provider and is out of scope of MIMI.
 Since Alice creates the room on the server of her local provider, it becomes the Hub for the room.
+However, the room policy format is in scope for MIMI.
+We assume that this room is a members-only room, and that only users who have the admin or owner role can add and remove users.

+We also assume that Alice has both the `owner` and `admin` roles within the room.

 > **TODO**: Add information on room policy here once we have consensus on what
 > that looks like.